March 31, 2022 –

-Since then, the company has blossomed, finalizing the commercialization of its third-generation technology after demonstrating its benefits in two-year, 24/7 operations across a variety of applications.
-The company also earned Intertek/UL safety certifications and expanded its team with a full-time sales professional with deep expertise in the industry, an additional project engineer and a full-time skilled fabricator/shop manager.
+Since then, the HVAC manufacturing company has blossomed, finalizing the commercialization of its third-generation technology after demonstrating its benefits in two-year, 24/7 operations across a variety of applications.
+The company also earned Intertek/UL safety certifications and expanded its team with a full-time sales professional with deep expertise in the HVAC industry, an additional project engineer, and a full-time skilled fabricator/shop manager.

 During the same time, AirGreen saw the installation of its new technology at a large indoor cannabis growing facility and exhibited at the AHR conference, the largest HVAC conference in North America, ranking among the top 2% in exhibitor engagement by participants.

 “Our system eliminates humidity at an energy-use footprint that is a fraction of traditional mechanical cooling systems,” said CEO John Hammond.

 Anyone who’s ever sweltered through a long July day with only open windows to cool them can attest to the value of modern air conditioning.

 But energy experts and building managers will tell you the cost of those comfortably cool businesses and homes is significant.
 Air conditioners – most of which are based on the mechanical refrigeration concept developed by Willis Carrier in the early 1900s – use about 6% of all energy produced in the United States at a cost to homeowners of about $29 billion.

 Billions more are spent by businesses to cool office spaces and by the U.S. military to cool military housing in desert climates.
 Meanwhile, the electricity used to power the world’s air conditioning results in the production of tons of greenhouse gases.